NoahPidding/CollegeBoardProject/README.md

 [Link to info page code](https://github.com/NoahPidding/CollegeBoardProject/blob/ce05c6a7a609079996f5d50755941a6ee874e986/templates/PigLatininfo.html#L1-L56)

 ## Cipher Quiz and Database (Made by Nihar and Rivan)
+We decided to make the website more fun and interactive with the user, we were going to make a quiz game.
+This quiz game was planned to have some multiple choice questions which would be based on the information pages on the several different ciphers we had on our website.
+We ended up having 10 questions, with 4 options for each question.
+The user is able to take the quiz, and have their results displayed at the end, with the ability to see all the questions they got wrong and what the correct answer was by scrolling back through the quiz.
+We decided to connect the database with the cipher quiz by using javascript to have it so the user's attempts and results display in a table like format.

 [Link to py code](https://github.com/NoahPidding/CollegeBoardProject/blob/ce05c6a7a609079996f5d50755941a6ee874e986/main.py#L307-L315) | [Runtime link to Cipher Quiz](http://76.176.58.222:8080/QuizGame)